SAP-samples/btp-services-intelligent-routing/04-Map Custom Domain Routes/README.md

     ![Custom domain upload certificate](./images/10.png)

-    > Note: *key1* refers to the key you have created in Step 5, certificate.pem is the name of the file that you have created in the previous step.
+    > Note: *keyazuretemp* refers to the key you have created in Step 5, certificate.pem is the name of the file that you have created in the previous step.

 19. Activate the custom domain: